 There are reasons why the Internet has been pushed aside by people on the left—so much of the discussion about the World Wide Web is linked to commerce and stock price, venture capitalists and day-traders.
 But these characteristics, which surely are less relevant after the crash of Internet stocks last year, should not excuse the blithe ignorance of most Dissent editors and the outright hostility of its writers.

-IN FACT, the Internet embodies much of the internationalist thinking that once used to characterize the left, all that “workers of the world, unite” stuff I read about in college.
+In fact, the Internet embodies much of the internationalist thinking that once used to characterize the left, all that “workers of the world, unite” stuff I read about in college.
 Yes, in the short term, the Internet has made it easier for companies to hire cheap labor around the world.
 But it has also made it easier for oppression to come to the world’s attention.
 Eventually, the Internet should make it easier for unions to organize internationally, as Marx and others imagined.
 (In fact, progressive-minded unions, such as the Communications Workers of America, to which I used to belong, already have extensive ties to European counterparts.)
 And we on the left should celebrate the world’s coming together.
 Sure, I, like nearly all Dissent readers, opposed the North American Free Trade Agreement because of the lower salaries and degraded working conditions it meant for American workers—the ones to whom I obviously owe the greatest allegiance—but I also recognize that some day we will have worldwide standards for workers and that I really should care about the Mexican workers whose base salaries and working conditions are invariably lifted by free-trade agreements like NAFTA.
-Instead of decrying the capitalistic tilt of the Internet and globalism in general, shouldn’t...
+Instead of decrying the capitalistic tilt of the Internet and globalism in genera...

 For just $19.95 a year, get access to new issues and decades' worth of archives on our site.